 In November 2019, Penny Grose wrote an article on Queensland fruit fly for this website.
 In February 2020, Bron Koll, Queensland fruit fly coordinator for Yarra Valley Agribusiness, added her comments.
 In March 2020, Even Gellert added his thoughts.
-All three contributions are below in reverse chronological order.
+In May 2020, Nillumbik Council published a web page.
+All four contributions are below in reverse chronological order.

 Evan Gellert (March 2020)